The Top 10 Best Tours in Iceland: Popular and Unique Excursions

 The Best Snorkeling Tours in Silfra

-The best way to experience swimming between the continents in Thingvellir National Park is with this snorkeling tour in Silfra with free underwater photos!
+The best way to experience swimming between the continents in Thingvellir National Park is with this 3-hour snorkeling tour in Silfra in a wetsuit!
 This is the best option if you're visiting the area.
 If you want to make a convenient trip from the capital, you can take this unforgettable drysuit snorkeling tour, which has transport from Reykjavik!

 People who are scuba certified can take diving tours to explore Silfra.
 Due to the complications associated with the cold, you'll need to at least be a PADI Open Water Diver (or have equivalent certifications) with a drysuit specialty or have 10 logged drysuit dives in the past 2 years.